lostatc/debctl/README.md

 - `apt-key` is deprecated because it trusts signing keys for *all* apt repositories instead of just the ones they're meant to be signing.

-## Features

-- Add new repositories to your system in deb822 format.
-- Migrate existing files from the old `.list` format to the deb822 `.sources` format.
-- Fetches signing keys from a local file path, a URL, or a keyserver and trusts them for only the repository they're signing via the `Signed-By` option.
-- Keys can be installed in a keyring or inlined into the `.sources` file.
-- Generally encourages best practices, but provides escape hatches for doing weird stuff.
+This tool tries to encourage best practices while providing escape hatches for doing weird stuff.

 ## Installation